 - Paste the Leaflet URL in the line of code above that says PASTE YOUR URL INSIDE THESE SINGLE QUOTES.

 - Find the line above that begins with map.setView and replace the latitude and longitude with the coordinates of the center of your town or area of interest you mapped.
 If you fail to do this, the map will show my hometown instead of yours.
+You should be able to see your lat and lon in the header bar in the Mapbox editor.

 - Save the changes you made to testmap.html.